top of page

 The emotional and physical toll of unexpected job loss can be substantial.
 Arrange to go for a walk together, grab a coffee, or bring your favorite pet to visit.
 Taking time to rest and restore is critical during this time, equal to job searching when they get to that point.
 As a coach, I have seen far better outcomes when a job search strategy includes self-care and often a faster time to secure employment.
 We need our energy, sleep, and strength.
 Be open about mental health and well-being

-Our personal identity is tied to work and, for most of us, our daily routines revolve around our jobs.
+Our personal identity is tied to work, and for most of us, our daily routines revolve around our jobs.
 It can be jarring to suddenly not have a place to go in addition to the very real financial stress of a layoff experience.
-Be on the loving lookout for signs that your partner/friend/family member may benefit from a professionally trained, compassionate listener in the form of a therapist or mental health counselor.
-Better yet, create a comfortable conversational space proactively by casually making it known that you believe in holistic health & wellness, that you understand this is a major life interruption, and if ever they'd like help in finding therapeutic resources you would be happy to help.
+Support is everything.
+We're all carrying so much these days; everyone can benefit from a professionally trained, compassionate listener in the form of a great therapist or mental health counselor, especially someone going through a job shift.
+Better yet, create a comfortable conversational space proactively.
+Casually make it known that you believe in holistic health and wellness, and that you understand this is a major life interruption.
+If ever they'd like help in finding therapeutic resources, let them know you would be happy to help.
 Many severance packages also come with access to free or reduced-cost therapy, behavioral health, or EAP resources.

-My recommendation for anyone in between jobs is to obtain a part-time gig with a nice boss - for so many reasons including the paycheck, interacting with people, a sense of community, adding structure to your week, the chance to try something new, and reminding yourself that someone has just hired you.
+It can be helpful to consider obtaining a part-time gig with a nice boss – for many reasons including the paycheck, interacting with people, a sense of community, adding structure to your week, the chance to try something new, and reminding yourself that someone has just hired you.
 Registering with a temp agency is also a good option.
-Sometimes, people feel embarrassed to seek part-time work and what's worse is when those close to them make them feel bad about it - or inaccurately perpetuate a myth that 'a job search should be your full-time job'.
-I do not believe in the latter; the job market is such that everyone needs breaks and taking a part-time job gives you confidence, keeps you motivated for your full-time job search, and minimizes resume gaps.
+Sometimes, people feel embarrassed to seek part-time work and what's worse is when those close to them make them feel bad about it – or inaccurately perpetuate a myth that 'a job search should be your full-time job'.
+I do not believe in the latter; the job market is such that everyone needs breaks and to do other things.
+For some, the income of a part-time job is needed, plain and simple.
+That said, for others, whether for health reasons or other personal circumstances, a part-time role is not a helpful option.
+I've seen too many people feel pushed into things that don't fit them during a transition.
+Each of us has agency, and as friends and family, one of the best things we can do is to support that.
+Volunteering can be wonderful and meaningful, and joining social groups can be a bright spot, but again, it's good if it's the person's choice rather than an unsolicited suggestion.

 Refrain from giving career advice